 You have been in a pretty serious accident.
 Hopefully you walked away from it a little banged up, but otherwise fine.
-Unfortunately, even if you didn’t get hurt in the accident, your car sure did and you will probably need a car accident lawyer.
+Unfortunately, even if you didn’t get hurt in the accident, your car sure did.
 From many minor accidents, a car can usually be salvaged and fixed up, but when your car gets classified as “totaled,” what do you do next?
 Contact your nj car accident lawyer.

 When is a Car Considered Totaled?

 First, you need to know what it means to be totaled so that you can make the right decisions.
 Typically, you can tell just by looking at it after an accident, but the true definition of totaled is when a car’s repairs are greater than its current market value or when it is beyond repair , such as if they frame is so badly bent that it cannot be fixed.
-However, as a driver, you shouldn’t worry about if your car parts come in just under its value.
-In Minnesota, just like many other states, insurance companies typically label a car as totaled if the repairs are at least 80 percent of the car’s value, and happen the same in houses when they’re devastated by natural disasters that destroy walls and roofs, so the insurances pay for roof repairs companies as the one from http://www.palmbeachroofingexpert.com/jupiter-roofing/.
+However, as a driver, you shouldn’t worry about if your car repairs come in just under its value.
+In Minnesota, just like many other states, insurance companies typically label a car as totaled if the repairs are at least 80 percent of the car’s value.

 It is Totaled, Now What?